-In order to determine what size picture frames to purchase, I made templates of some common frame sizes (4×6, 5×7 and 8×10) to layout each pile.
+In order to determine what size picture frames to purchase, I made some templates.
+I used common frame sizes (4×6, 5×7 and 8×10) as a guide to layout each pile.

-Tools used: Glue Dots Pop Up Adhesive (for the coins), EK Success Pink Removeable Adhesive (for the money – in case I ever need to raid a frame, this adhesive rubs off easily with your finger) and Goof Off (to remove the price tag adhesive from the glass on all the frames – why put price tags on the frames?)|
+Tools used: Glue Dots Pop Up Adhesive (for the coins); EK Success Pink Removeable Adhesive (for the money, this adhesive rubs off easily with your finger); and Goof Off (to remove the price tag adhesive from the glass on all the frames).

-|I decided to cut out white mats with white card-stock, given that I selected colored frames and the currency is bright as well.
+I cut out mats using white card-stock, given that I selected colored frames and the currency is bright as well.

-|Here is the first frame – the Euro coin is glued to the frame and could be removed later if needed.|
+Here’s the first frame – the Euro coin is glued to the frame.